Frequent travelers, Liz and her husband are keen to discover new places and share their experience with others.

 Famagusta, or Gazimagusa, as it is known locally, is a fascinating city.
-It is one which we have visited several times and one which we could return to, as there is so much of interest to see here and it encapsulates a lot of Cyprus's history.
+It is one which we have visited several times and one which we could return to.
+There is so much of interest to see here and it encapsulates a lot of Cyprus's history.
 Here are a few suggested sites to visit.
-If you call in as part of a day trip, aim to cover the first four plus a glimpse of the Ghost Town.
+If you call in as part of a day trip, aim to cover the first four, plus a glimpse of the Ghost Town.
 This will whet your appetite to return.

 St. Nicholas Cathedral, Lala Mustafa Pasha Mosque (A)

 This eye-catching structure is visible from several viewpoints around Famagusta and dominates the skyline.
 It owes its gothic architecture to the French Lusignan rulers of Cyprus and was built as St. Nicholas Cathedral 1298-1312.
 After being crowned as kings of Cyprus in Nicosia, the Lusignan monarchs came here to be crowned as kings of Jerusalem.